misterblack1/plexus-p20/disk/readme.md

-# Plexus P/20 Hard Drive related files
+# Plexus P/20 Storage Drive related files

 The Plexus P/15 and P/20 interfaces to all storage devices via on board SCSI.